CrewHRM/CrewHRM/readme.txt

 If you have any questions or problems using this plugin, don't hesitate to get in touch with us from here https://getcrewhrm.com/contact/

+Please note that this plugin is developed using React.js.
+If you want to access the unminified files for this plugin, you can do so from [here](https://github.com/CrewHRM/CrewHRM)

 == Screenshots ==

 1. Get a birds-eye view of the entire recruitment process from the dashboard